vulcanize/ipld/specs/codecs/dag-eth/state.md

 This is the IPLD schema type for transaction trie nodes.
 * The IPLD block is the RLP encoded trie node: `RLP([Bytes, Bytes, ...])`.
 * Leaf node keys are the RLP encoding of the transaction's index.
-* Leaf node values are the RLP encoded transaction.
+* Leaf node values are the consensus encoded transaction (Transaction IPLD).
 * CID links to a `TxTrieNode` use a KECCAK_256 multihash of the RLP encoded node and the EthTxTrie codec (0x92).
 * The root node of the transaction trie is referenced in an Ethereum `Header` by the `TxRootCID`.
 ```ipldsch